cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ### Enabling TLS on the Metrics Port

-To enable TLS communication on the metrics port, configure the `.spec.monitoring.tls.enable` setting to `true`.
+To enable TLS communication on the metrics port, configure the `.spec.monitoring.tls.enabled` setting to `true`.
 This setup ensures that the metrics exporter uses the same server certificates used by PostgreSQL to secure communication on port 5432.

 !!! important
-    Changing the `.spec.monitoring.tls.enable` setting will trigger a rolling restart of the Cluster.
+    Changing the `.spec.monitoring.tls.enabled` setting will trigger a rolling restart of the Cluster.

 If the `PodMonitor` is managed by the operator (`.spec.monitoring.enablePodMonitor` set to `true`), it will automatically contain the necessary configurations to access the metrics via TLS.